FTChinese/NEXT/README.md

 10. Check if CSS and JS is loaded successfully and fall back when CDN fails.
 11. Use Preconnect and Prefetch to speed up asset loading.
     `<link href="http://static.ftchinese.com/" rel="preconnect" crossorigin>`
+12. Core static pages (home, story and channel) should render regardless of database condition.

 ## Reference